 Early Ayurvedic texts mention veterinary medicine, treatment therapies, and surgeries — centuries ago, animal healer Sali Hotra wrote the veterinary Ayurvedic Materia Medica as a guide to safe and effective herbs for animals.
-Below are three adaptogenic Ayurvedic herbs and a formula used for pets.
+Below are four adaptogenic Ayurvedic herbs and a formula used for pets.
 Please note that this information is not intended to diagnose or treat any condition, and is for informational purposes only.
 Consult your veterinarian for any diagnosis and treatment protocol.

 Widely venerated in India as a sacred plant, antioxidant-rich Tulsi provides the same benefits to cats and dogs as it does to humans.
 It is used in Ayurveda to relieve gastric distress, and is an “amphoteric” herb that promotes immune system efficiency while down-regulating immune system over-activity — it is safe for animals with auto-immune disease.
 Tulsi can also help to calm hyperactive dogs, and support animals who are under environmental or physical stress.
 The herb is also recommended for maintaining healthy skin and hair — the ancient Vedic texts recommend Tulsi oil for skin inflammation.
 Manufacturers of veterinary Tulsi supplements recommend roughly 700 mg. per dose for dogs, and half that for cats — notably, if an animal is prone to low blood pressure, Tulsi may not be recommended as the herb’s calming characteristics may contribute to lowering blood pressure.
 Tulsi may also slow blood clotting.